Request a Waiver

 - Does the alternate insurance plan meet University criteria for comparable insurance coverage?

-- Will you age out of an insurance plan carried by parents or legal guardians?
+- Will you age out of an insurance plan carried by parents or legal guardians while you are at Columbia?

 - What costs are involved in extending coverage provided through a previous employer, such as COBRA?
 Compare these with the premiums for the Columbia University Student Health Insurance Plan.

-A student unsure about how an alternate plan compares to the Columbia University Student Health Insurance Plan should contact their insurance carrier for details about available benefits, including access to in-network providers in New York City, cost of in- and out-of-network providers, cost of lab examinations, prescription medication benefits, and any other frequently used benefits.
+A student unsure about how an alternate plan compares to The Columbia Plan should contact their insurance carrier for details about available benefits, including access to in-network providers in New York City, cost of in- and out-of-network providers, cost of lab examinations, prescription medication benefits, and any other frequently used benefits.

-The Columbia University Student Health Insurance Plan provides coverage for a broad range of healthcare needs, both while students are in the United States and abroad:
+The Columbia Plan provides coverage for a broad range of healthcare needs, both while students are in the United States and abroad:

-- Benefits are designed to complement services available on-campus.
+- Benefits are designed to complement services available on-campus (in-person and telehealth).

 - An on-campus clinician serves as a student’s primary care provider (with no co-pay).